vpelss/Forever_Passwords/README.md

-This is possibly the best way to manage your passwords.
+Forever Passwords is the best way to manage your passwords.
 It is easy, safe and secure.

 Why is the Forever Passwords method of generating passwords for you?

 Password management recommendations:
 - Do not reuse passwords.
 Reuse of passwords is a bad practice.
-If one site get's hacked, your password is compromised on other sites.
+If one site is hacked, your password is compromised on other sites.
 - Do not store passwords anywhere.
 Passwords should not be written down, stored in any location and not stored by browsers
 - Passwords should be long, complex, and random.
 Multiple passwords are hard to remember
 - (This one is my opinion) Do not use password management software.
 Password Storage solutions protected all your paswswords with a single password.
 If your master password is compromised, all your passwords are compromised